VestChain Price Tops $0.0024 on Major Exchanges (VEST)

 Buying and Selling VestChain

-It is usually not possible to buy alternative cryptocurrencies such as VestChain directly using U.S. dollars.
-Investors seeking to trade VestChain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+It is usually not currently possible to buy alternative cryptocurrencies such as VestChain directly using U.S. dollars.
+Investors seeking to acquire VestChain should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy VestChain using one of the aforementioned exchanges.

 Receive News & Updates for VestChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VestChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.